animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Jeremiah is brave.
 >
-> Jeremiah had the bravery to go places others wouldn’t. <!-- True bravery is needed in medicine, including psychiatric.
+> Jeremiah had the bravery to go places others wouldn’t.
+True bravery is needed in medicine, including psychiatric.
 For example, on the question of whether benzos are sufficiently more "medical" than alcohol, psychiatrists would need a lot of bravery to do a proper control study on, for example, whether "shots" of organic 100% agave blue reposado tequila, such as those in a really high-end margarita (not the pizza), might actually be safer and just as useful/helpful for patients as benzos in the same diagnostic contexts.
 Most psychiatrists have enough experience and familiarity with alcohol to have the wisdom not to prescribe it beyond the basic use cases where it might enrich a person’s life more than hurt it. -->
 >
+> Jeremiah is a hobbit, a fellow hobbit.
+>
-> And he has a good Jewish sense of humor sometimes.
-I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.
+> <!-- And he has a good Jewish sense of humor sometimes. -->
+> I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.

+### My trauma

 #### Clicking their healing pens three times